shakibamoshiri/jsMyAdmin/README.md

  - A font of `monospace` family.
 Default is: `'DejaVu Sans Mono', 'Source code variable', monospace`
    - these two font are added to the repository, so you install them.
  - Modern Browsers which can support **CSS Animation**.
-   - have been tested on:
-     - Firefox
-     - Chrome
-     - Opera
-     - Vivaldi

 <h1 id="commands" align="center">commands</h1>
 <p align="center">